 You have the right to know what personal information we hold about you and to receive a copy of your personal information.

 We must tell you:

-To access your personal information please write to us using the contact details in this Privacy Notice.
+To access your personal information please write to us or email us using the contact details in this Privacy Notice.
 To help us respond as quickly as possible please let us know if you are only looking for copies of specific personal information.